Kaycee Clark’s Girlfriend Speaks Out After Explosive ‘The Challenge: Total Madness’ Episode

 “I would’ve appreciated that call more than anything actually.
 You were the only other person I had out there but what’s done is done.
 We have much to talk about just you and I and off of social media,” Tayler wrote.

-After the episode aired last night, Tayler shared a more cryptic tweet, which some fans think hints that she and Kaycee are no longer together, but there has been no confirmation of that at this time.
+After the episode aired last night, Tayler shared a more cryptic tweet, which some fans think hints that she and Kaycee are no longer together.
+There has been no confirmation of that at this time.

 Tayler also re-tweeted posts that said, “remember your power” and “Sis you’re somebody’s prayer.
 You better not beg for love.”
-Last night her account was set to private after fans began searching for her, but she recently made her profile public again.
+Last night, her account was set to private after fans began searching for her, but she recently made her profile public again, only to once again set to private.

 Fans continue to speculate if the duo are still on, on a break, or completely broken up.